We ended our 10th year having had the most successful open garden season of all, raising almost £20,000 for charity.

 2 well-known faces will visit the garden this year to open garden trails!
 On the 10th June, TV Presenter from Channel 4's "Village of the Year" and Chelsea gold medalist, Juliet Sargeant will come and open the Mayors Trail.

 Then, on 28th July Jim Buttress, the people's gardener, will come and open the Macmillan Garden Trail.
 Please put the dates in your diary and come and meet them both!

-The garden features in an American gardening magazine in April 2018 too.
+The garden featured in an American gardening magazine in April 2018 too.
 Read the whole article here.

 Geoff will be giving 10 talks to local gardening clubs and societies throughout the year and many large groups are booked to see the garden, including ones from Sweden, San Francisco, Dublin and the UK.

 Below are 3 shots of the garden in 2009 when we opened for the very first time.